-Some experts express greater concern over the potential for a strategic strike on Iran by Israel - an issue that is not new but which has taken on increased discussion in Israel and among observers in the context of the November 2011 IAEA report.
+Some experts express greater concern over the potential for a strategic strike on Iran by Israel - an issue that is not new but which took on increased discussion in Israel and among observers after the release of the November 2011 IAEA report.
 In mid-June 2008, Israeli officials confirmed reports that Israel had practiced a long-range strike such as that which would be required.
-Speculation about this possibility increased in March and April 2009 with statements by Israeli Prime Minister Benjamin Netanyahu to The Atlantic magazine stating that "You don't want a messianic apocalyptic cult controlling atomic bombs."
-The debate over this possibility increased following the publication by the September 2010 issue of that same magazine of an article by Jeffrey Goldberg entitled "Point of No Return."64 As noted in the piece, Israeli officials view a nuclear armed Iran as an existential threat and have repeatedly refused to rule out the possibility that Israel might strike Iran's nuclear infrastructure.
+In March and April 2009 with statements by Israeli Prime Minister Benjamin Netanyahu to The Atlantic magazine stating that "You don't want a messianic apocalyptic cult controlling atomic bombs."
+Debate increased further following the publication by the September 2010 issue of that same magazine of an article by Jeffrey Goldberg entitled "Point of No Return."
+As noted in the piece, Israeli officials view a nuclear armed Iran as an existential threat and have repeatedly refused to rule out the possibility that Israel might strike Iran's nuclear infrastructure.
 Taking a position similar to that of the George W. Bush Administration, in meetings with senior Israeli officials, U.S. officials have expressed the view that the Obama Administration is committed to strict sanctions on Iran-with the implication that Israeli military action should not be undertaken.
-In the context of the November 2011 IAEA report, some observers openly warned that Israel might no longer be swayed by that Administration argument, noting that Israel was conducting civilian defense drills and that there were Israeli press reports that some senior Israeli officials might be pushing for cabinet backing for such a strategic strike.65
+In the context of the November 2011 IAEA report, some observers openly warned that Israel might no longer be swayed by that Administration argument, noting that Israel was conducting civilian defense drills and that there were Israeli press reports that some senior Israeli officials might be pushing for cabinet backing for such a strategic strike.
+64 Discussion of an imminent Israeli action eased somewhat with the December 1, 2011, statement by Israel's Defense Minister Ehud Barak that: "We have no intention, at the moment, of taking action [against Iran]..."

 Although Israeli strategists say this might be a viable option, several experts doubt that Israel has the capability to make such action sufficiently effective to justify the risks.
 Israel's air force is capable but far smaller than that of the United States, and could require overflight of several countries not likely to support Israeli action, such as Iraq.
 U.S. military leaders are said by observers to believe that an Israeli strike would inevitably draw the United States into a conflict with Iran but without the degree of planning that would be needed for success.
-Others believe Israel may also calculate that a strike would hurt the Green Movement's prospects.